chrisdhalstead/horizon-security-server-management/README.md

    ***This section is only needed when adding a new security server.
 It is recommended to migrate to the Unified Access Gateway.
 Only use the Security Server if you absolutely have to***

+   **Make sure that you connected to the Connection Server you want to set the Security Server pairing password for with this script.**

    In order to add a new Security Server - you need to specify a pairing password for one-time authentication to the connection server.
 This password is good for 30 minutes and just a one-time password.
 This script allows you to set that password.

    **Make sure the Timezone of the connection server that you will connect to with the script is set to <u>(UTC) Coordinated Universal Time</u> prior to running the script on it**